stephenverderame/cpp_book/src/functional/lambdas.md

 };
 ```

 The variables captured by a lambda are, by default, copied unless you manually request a reference by prepending the variable name with `&`.
-The captured variables are captured once, where the lambda is defined Although the variables are copied, they are immutable unless you make the lambda a `mutable` lambda, which allows the closure to modify the members of the closure class.
+The captured variables are captured once, when the lambda is defined.
+Even though the variables are copied, they are immutable unless you make the lambda a `mutable` lambda, which allows the closure to modify the members of the closure class.

 ```C++
 int cap = 30;